jharwell/jharwell.github.io/content/showcase/auro-2022-extra/index.md

 ---
 # Documentation: https://wowchemy.com/docs/managing-content/

-title: "Supplementary Material for \"An Empirical Characterization of the Limits of Poisson-based Models of Swarm Behaviors in Common Scenarios\""
+title: "Supplementary Material for \"An Empirical Characterization of ODE Models of Swarm Behaviors in Common Foraging Scenarios\""
 summary: ""

 authors: []